 Focusing on outstanding output and torque characteristics and decidedly sporty performance requires sophisticated technologies and solutions that are often based on motor sports engineering – which means that for mile after mile, the AMG driver benefits from almost 50 years of experience in international motor racing.

-The development work on the new eight-cylinder biturbo unit started with fundamental packaging research, analyses of basic mechanical functions, the oil and coolant circuits and the power characteristics with various intake duct and cam-shaft configurations, plus the definition of fuel injection quantities, fuel consumption and exhaust emission values – all these were studied by means of flow simulations and on the dynamic simulation test benches at Mercedes-AMG.
-Nine of the very latest, high-tech test benches are available in the Mercedes-AMG test bench laboratory, which was taken into commission in 2004; engines with outputs exceeding 735 kW (1000 hp) can be dynamically tested in this facility.
+The development of a Mercedes-AMG engine is a journey of innovation, excruciating testing and technical achievement.
+This starts with fundamental packaging research, analyses of basic mechanical functions, the oil and coolant circuits, the power characteristics with various intake duct and camshaft configurationsas well as fuel characteristics – all studied by means of flow simulations and on the dynamic simulation test benches at Mercedes-AMG.
+Within the Mercedes-AMG test bench laboratory, which was taken into commission in 2004, engines with outputs exceeding 735 kW (1000 hp) can be dynamically tested.

 All in all, the different AMG test vehicles cover around 700,000 kilometers of mixed endurance testing on the roads when developing a new engine.

 Take your place in the AMG Private Lounge!
 The online community for drivers who revel in the performance, efficiency, precision, craftsmanship, luxury, and safety that is AMG.
 Here you’ll access unique AMG insider news, connect with other Mercedes-AMG owners and explore exclusive in-depth information.
 Experience the AMG Private Lounge and don’t miss our exclusive AMG events!

 Mercedes-AMG GT R: Fuel consumption combined: 11.4 l/100 km | CO2 emissions combined: 259 g/km | Emission Statement